-One of the first decisions students need to make pertains to their degree and whether to go the Bachelors of Arts (BA) or Bachelor of Fine Arts (BFA) route.
-BFA programs are an upfront commitment to a more defined curriculum outlined for students in advance, and the chosen major often makes up 75 percent of coursework, leaving only 25 for other liberal arts courses.
+To start, you should decide whether you’re more interested in a BA or a BFA.
+Bachelor of Fine Arts (BFA) programs are an upfront commitment to the performing arts—about 75 percent of your coursework will relate to musical theater, leaving just 25 percent for other subjects.
 “The BFA path is really only appropriate for someone who is 110 percent sure they want to major in that performing arts discipline,” says Susan Taub, an independent college counselor with expertise in performing arts admissions.

-Skill-building: The program trains students in classical acting techniques like Stanislavski, Meisner, and Alexander, additionally focusing on diction and dialects, heightened verse, acting for the camera, and contemporary scene study.
+Skill-building: Baldwin-Wallace’s musical theater program trains students in classical acting techniques like Stanislavsky, Meisner, and Alexander, additionally focusing on diction and dialects, heightened verse, acting for the camera, and contemporary scene study.
 In dance, students learn classical ballet, jazz, tap, modern, and hip-hop.
 And in voice, they study classical, Golden Age musical theater styles, pop/rock, and audition technique.
 Students can also create one-on-one specialized courses with professors.

 Performance opportunities: Baldwin-Wallace produces three musicals per year, and students of any class can audition for musicals, plays, and operas on campus.
 The school also partners in training with Great Lakes Theater, and since all seniors appear or understudy in their fall musical, every student graduates with either their AEA card or EMC membership.